cp2k/cp2k-input-tools/README.md

 ## TODOs

-* parser: improve error reporting with context (tokenizer/preprocessor is already done)
+* parser: improve error reporting with context
-* preprocessor: don't lose original context when interpolatin variables
+* preprocessor: don't lose original context when interpolating variables
-* parser: unit conversion of values
 * parser: parsing the XML is slow (easily 70% of the time), pickle or generate Python code directly instead and keep XML parsing as backup
-* parser: generate AST using an emitting (`yield`) parser for more flexibility
+* parser: maybe generate AST using an emitting (`yield`) parser for more flexibility
-* parser: support for canonical output format

 # The CP2K JSON and YAML formats